MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/hello-xamarin-forms/deepdive.md

 # [Visual Studio for Mac](#tab/vsmac)

 A Xamarin.Forms application is architected in the same way as a traditional cross-platform application.
-Shared code is typically placed in a Portable Class Library (PCL), and platform-specific applications consume the shared code.
+Shared code is typically placed in a .NET Standard library, and platform-specific applications consume the shared code.
 The following diagram shows an overview of this relationship for the Phoneword application:

 ![](deepdive-images/xs/architecture.png "Phoneword Architecture")